JesseBickford/Predicting_Uber_Demand/README.md

 # Predicting Uber Demand
 This project aims to predict demand for Uber in a New York City neighborhood at a given hour relative to all other neighborhoods.
 Surge pricing is a reactive solution to a market inefficiency resulting from a mismatch between supply and demand.
-We want to find a proactive solution and model the relative demand level for each neighborhood in NYC so we can distribute Uber’s fleet in the optimal way.
+We want to find a proactive solution and model of the relative demand level for each neighborhood in NYC so we can distribute Uber’s fleet in the optimal way.

 ###Data Sets
 - Uber data from [538’s GitHub repository](https://github.com/fivethirtyeight/uber-tlc-foil-response) which consists of 18.8 million rides in 2014 and 2015.